 Mind Reading: Which involves the ability to deduct their own as well as others feelings or desires, etc.

-What Does it Means to Think: This is a phase that allows a child to aim at certain realization, such as “The word ‘Umbrella’ is too big to pronounce, so I would ‘Syllabify’ and then pronounce.”
+What Does it Mean to Think: This is a phase that allows a child to aim at certain realization, such as “The word ‘Umbrella’ is too big to pronounce, so I would ‘Syllabify’ and then pronounce.”

 Also Read : 5 Important Parts of the Human Brain and their Functions